TDG-Platform/docs/AOP_Strip_Processor.md

   * The 'ortho_epsg' The default is EPSG:4326 which is WGS84 geographic coordinates.
 For some cases, such as for change detection, square pixel are required so you must reproject the image to a UTM grid.
 You can specify the EPSG code if you know it, or set ortho_epsg='UTM' and the AOP processor will select the appropriate UTM zone.

 ##### Set Pixel Size
-  * The default setting is the same as the input pixel size.
+  * The output image pixel size can be specified in meters.
+The default setting is the same as the input pixel size ('Auto').

 ##### Set Tiling Scheme
+  * A custom tiling scheme can be specified that overrides 'ortho_epsg' and 'ortho_pixel_size'

 ##### Specify DEM
   * The default DEM (digital elevation model) used in the orthorectification process is SRTM90 (Shuttle Radar Topography Mission).
 Other options include [SRTM30](#http://www2.jpl.nasa.gov/srtm/) and [NED](#http://nationalmap.gov/elevation.html).